 Dak Gomtang (Korean Chicken Soup)

 - Large stock pot with lid

 - 1 3 lb whole chicken (can be subbed with 3 lb chicken thighs and drumsticks)

 - 1 large onion, peeled + chopped in half

 - 1 large carrot, chopped in half

 - 9 cups cold water

-- 1 tsp mineral salt (to be added right before serving) (regular salt also works, if you don't have it)
+- 1 tsp mineral salt (or to taste) (regular salt also works, if you don't have it)

 Spicy Chicken Seasoning (optional):